 Mirror Paintings: Cuba Series

 This series of acrylic and epoxy resin paintings on mirrors is based on photographs taken in Cuba.
 The photos are details of unexamined spaces: decaying buildings, stained walls, and peeling paint of once-vibrant homes.
 The paintings are not an exact copy of a photograph, but an emotional representation of a place that the title references.
 I am not interested in accuracy; that is why cameras exist.

 In several of the paintings, the mirror is left intentionally visible.
 The reflection alters the artwork, and the exposed mirror literally puts the viewer in my painting.
 Conceptually, this shifts the role of the artist as sole creator.
 The square format of each painting references social media and our familiarity of seeing images this way.
 Each work is signed on the back and can be hung in any direction.

+It was later changed to:

+Mirror Paintings: Cuba Series

+This series of paintings on mirrors is based on photographs taken in Cuba.
+The paintings are not an exact copy of a photograph, but rather an emotional representation of a real place (with the location referenced in the title).

+The square format of each painting references social media and our familiarity of seeing images this way.
+Each painting is signed on the back and can be hung in any direction.